zed-industries/zed/docs/src/development/linux.md

 ## Flatpak

 > [!WARNING]
 > Zed's current Flatpak integration simply exits the sandbox on startup.
-Workflows that rely on flatpak's sandboxing may not work as expected.
+Workflows that rely on Flatpak's sandboxing may not work as expected.

-To build & install the flatpak package locally follow the steps below:
+To build & install the Flatpak package locally follow the steps below:

-1. Install flatpak for your distribution as outlined [here](https://flathub.org/setup).
+1. Install Flatpak for your distribution as outlined [here](https://flathub.org/setup).
 2. Run the `script/flatpak/deps` script to install the required dependencies.
 3. Run `script/flatpak/bundle-flatpak`.
 4. Now the package has been installed and has a bundle available at `target/release/{app-id}.flatpak`.